Pre-Employment Background Check Procedures

 Employment reference checks are handled as part of the search process and not under this procedure.

 Select senior level, vice president and president searches may include expanded background checks, and all or parts of the process will (or may be) managed by the Board of Trustees.

 Criminal (including sex offender), Social Security and credit (where required) background check records will be received and maintained as part of a confidential file in Human Resources.
-These records will be kept separate from an employee’s personnel file and access will be strictly limited within the Human Resources Office, to the Vice President of Community and Employee Relations (who will only have access in the event of the unavailability of the Director of Human Resources) and the Review Committee, as provided in these procedures.
+These records will be kept separate from an employee’s personnel file and access will be strictly limited within the Human Resources Office, to the General Counsel (who will only have access in the event of the unavailability of the Director of Human Resources) and the Review Committee, as provided in these procedures.
 Applicant information is confidential, personal information, and all parties having access to this information will treat it as confidential.
 Criminal history and other background records that are obtained by the University for the purpose of conducting background checks shall be used only as permitted by law.